Windows 7 Compatibility

 For developers, XP Mode can be useful for installing older development tools that have compatibility problems under Windows 7.
 SocketTools 8.0 is supported in virtualized environments for development and testing purposes.
 You can download Windows XP Mode from http://www.microsoft.com/windows/virtual-pc/

-If you're developing applications using Visual Studio 2010 or Visual Studio 2012, including the Express Editions, you won't have any compatibility issues with Windows 7.
+If you're developing applications using Visual Studio 2010, including the Express Editions, you won't have any compatibility issues with Windows 7.
 If you are using an earlier version of Visual Studio on Windows 7, it is recommended that you upgrade to this current version.
 Current versions of Visual Studio can create projects which target multiple versions of the .NET Framework and existing projects should migrate with either no changes, or very minimal changes.
 More information about Visual Studio can be found on Microsoft's Visual Studio site.

 Visual Studio 2008 and Visual Studio 2005